 Our resilience is a reproach to us.
 We spring back from each of our shocks, because we are so attached to our own gains and so unconcerned with the woes of others.
 We jauntily live down the loss of each principle or person that made life precious.
 Like Henry James’s Lord Warburton, we don’t die of it, but we do worse, we live to no purpose.
 Why wait to droop?
 Jump instead.
 ‘When your work is done,’ Lao Tzu advised, ‘then withdraw.’

 Life gives you nothing, and then takes it all back again.
 ‘The day is past, and yet I saw no sun,’ as Tichborne wrote.
 We are born with nought, and it takes us our whole life to lose it.
+Life is a bankruptcy court which is in constant session.
 In its cruel game you forfeit a thousand times more than the beggarly stake that you lay.
 And it’s those who get least that have the most to lose.
 They live on as shell-shocked tremblers amid the rubble of their bombed-out life, and are dragged along by the unravelling catastrophe of their defeat.
 The longer I live, the less I own, yet the more I let slip from my grasp.
 ‘Life’s empty pack is heaviest,’ as Dickinson well knew.

 When you’re down to your last cent, you still have everything to lose.
 When you have just one hour left, you still have your whole life in front of you.
 And those who have made nothing of their life still have it all to lose at the end.